impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

 foo5bar5baz
 ```

-This time, since we didn’t specify "5" as a separator, we just get our original string back, without any newline separation.
+This time, since we didn't specify "5" as a separator, we just get our original string back, without any newline separation.
 Lastly, I change the definition of "bar" to use the ":" character instead of "5", and run the last command again:

 ```
 bash-3.2$ bar="foo:bar:baz"